 And then, thanks to my media pass, a seat directly behind home plate:

 Remember Lucas May, the catcher I watched warming up?
 I managed a pretty decent shot of him making contact from my next vantage spot, on the first base side:

 I spent the rest of the game doing the same as I’d done for the last few hours — checking out the game from different locations.
 And while I really felt miserable, there’s nothing that acts as a cure as well as being out in the fresh air and doing something you enjoy.

 After the game, I went back to my hotel, grabbed some groceries at a nearby store and relaxed for the evening.
 Time to recharge my batteries a little, as there were still lots of places to see on my road trip!

 Finally, the day of my first visit to Fenway Park was here.
 But this visit had a twist.
-Instead of seeing the Boston Red Sox, I’d be attending the seventh Futures at Fenway day, which features a pair of Minor League games for affiliates of the Red Sox.
-The premise is the Minor Leaguers will get to play a game at Fenway and the fans will get to enjoy a full day of baseball for relatively low prices.
+Instead of seeing the Boston Red Sox, I’d be attending the seventh Futures at Fenway day, which features a pair of Minor League games with affiliates of the Red Sox.
+The premise is the minormeaguers will get to play a game at Fenway and the fans will get to enjoy a full day of baseball for relatively low prices.
 This year, the two Boston affiliates in action were the Short-Season A Lowell Spinners and the Triple-A Pawtucket Red Sox.

-I’ve wanted to go to this event since I first heard about it a few years back, and the timing here could not be more perfect.
+I’ve wanted to go to this event since I first heard about it a few years back, and the timing here could not have been more perfect.
 I’ll be checking out the BoSox on August 21 and 22, but beforehand, I get the opportunity to explore Fenway Park without it being absolutely packed.

 After a few seconds of walking, I rounded a corner and this was the scene before me: